Have you got an undying love for all things hygge, candles included?

 - You’ll save on physical costs like rent, property tax, and electricity.
 While there are some costs involved with online stores (things like domain names, web hosting, or a website builder plan), you’re looking at forking out between $20-$50 a month.
 Chances are that a brick-and-mortar store’s utilities alone would be more than that, not to mention the store rent.

-Unless you’re setting up a big multinational corporation and own a couple of manufacturing plants, chances are that a website building tool has everything you need from creating your online store to tracking orders.
+Unless you’re setting up a big multinational corporation and own a couple of manufacturing plants, chances are that a website building tool has everything you need from creating your online shop to tracking orders.

 The beauty of tools like Zyro is that you simply choose a ready-made website template, customize it to match your brand, create your inventory, and you’re done.